-It’s a frequent question, even from companies interested in hiring me for emerging tech PR communications, seeking to attract more quality folks to their website.
-So, should you hire an agency to write content for you?
+It’s a frequent question, even from companies interested in hiring me for emerging tech PR communications.
+If you’re a smart communicator you want to attract more quality folks to your website, but should you hire an agency to write content for you?
 “Ef” no!
-But there is one aspect of content strategy they can help.
+That doesn’t mean agencies don’t have their place, however.

 Why Does More Content Matter?

-For years we’ve been told more content and longer articles lead to better search ranking, and while this has been true for some time, it’s also one reason you see so much garbage content.
-When looking up “how to make bread” Google’s top organic offering is an essay on someone’s personal bread life experience or the history of flour.
+We’ve been told more content and longer articles lead to better search ranking, and while this was true in the past, it’s also one reason you see so much garbage content.
+When looking up “how to make bread” Google’s top organic offering is an essay on someone’s life experience with bread or the history of flour.
 It’s stupid.
 You hate it, I hate it.

-You can see why companies hire an agency to write content though.
+You can see why companies hire an agency to write content.
 Creating all of this long-winded stuff can exhaust even a large marketing team.
+And, truthfully it has worked.
+That’s why this crap content is ranked #1.
+Just like that loud-mouthed jerk at work, endless hollow talk gets the most attention.
+(Book publishers do this too, they actually have minimum word requirements on authors because people will pay more money for thicker books.)
 Fortunately, times are changing.
-(Side note: book publishers do this too, they actually have minimum word requirements on authors because people will pay more money for thicker books.)

-Are you a communications pro?
-Then why haven’t you subscribed yet?
-(In case you have already… then, thank you extremely beautiful person!)
+Side Note: Are you a communications pro?
+Then why haven’t you subscribed to my podcast?
+(If you already have, thank you extremely beautiful person!)